continental/ngx-materialize-ui/README.md

 This library uses [Storybook](https://github.com/storybookjs/storybook) for development and documentation.
 We will make the storybook documenation pages available online soon.

 ### Running documentation locally
 To run the documentation locally just clone the repository, execute an `npm install` and after that `npm run storybook`.
-Your can then browse the documentation on `http://localhost:6006`.
+You can then browse the documentation on `http://localhost:6006`.